Written by Carl Morris, Principal of Carfax College and Co-Founder of The Online School.

 A 2021 research paper by PwC with UK employers found that whilst A-levels are essential in the recruitment process, lack of preparation for the world of work is more critical.
 They also sighted personal skills such as time management and communication among the biggest recruitment challenges, with 11% of employers saying young people’s digital and tech skills are not up to scratch.
 Laura Hinton, PwC UK’s Chief People Officer, said, “It’s not just about the grades but the broader experience of learning and participating.
 We’re looking for problem solvers with curiosity.”
 So how does this all start with the primary school classroom?

-It’s well known that lecture-based classrooms stifle the attention span of children.
-If we want to capture their engagement, we need to realise that children need to be given tasks that engage them and honour their unique way of learning, rather than just putting this down to an inherent poor attention span; that is the critical element
+We know that lecture-based classrooms stifle the attention span of children.
+If we want to capture their engagement, we need to realize that we should give children tasks that engage them and honor their unique way of learning, rather than attributing their lack of attention to an inherent poor attention span; that is the critical element.

 Researching digital learning spaces led me to the aforementioned David Thornburg’s Learning Spaces.
 Back in 1999, he said: “The 21st-century classroom will be wherever the learner has located a room at a school, on the bus ride home, in the park, at a museum, or on the playground.

 Traditional tools (e.g., books, pens, and paper) will co-exist with the high-tech tools of the telematic era that is still in its infancy.
 The teacher’s role will be that of co-learner, an expert guide who helps students navigate the explored subjects but is open to new discoveries and pathways along the journey.”

 Learning Spaces: How Education Futurists Are Reimagining the Classroom